Razer Blade 15 Advanced Model Early 2022

 These graphics cards are able to play the latest and most demanding games in high resolutions and full detail settings with enabled Anti-Aliasing.

-i7-12800H: On Alder-Lake based mobile CPU with 6 performance cores and 8 efficient cores.
+i7-12800H: Alder Lake based mobile CPU with 6 performance cores and 8 efficient cores.
 The performance cores offer hyper threading, leading to 20 threads that can be processed.
 The CPU clocks from 1.8 to 4.8 GHz and supports vPro.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.